Government Small Business Programs

 SDVOSB or VOSB?

-TITAN University was recently awarded the status of Service-Disabled Veteran-Owned Small Business (SDVOSB) by the Department of Veteran’s Affairs.
-If you are a veteran, own a business, and want to compete/bid on government contracts, then applying for Veteran-Owned Small Business (VOSB) or Service-Disabled Veteran-Owned Small Business (SDVOSB) is a good route to take.
-For one, the Department of Veteran’s Affairs (VA) only awards contracts to Veteran-Owned Businesses.
-This allows the veteran business to compete with a much smaller pool of contractors than if the bid were to just go out to the general public.
+eCertify was recently awarded the status of Service-Disabled Veteran-Owned Small Business (SDVOSB) by the Department of Veterans’ Affairs.
+If you are a veteran, own a business, and want to compete for or bid on government contracts, then applying for Veteran-Owned Small Business (VOSB) or Service-Disabled Veteran-Owned Small Business (SDVOSB) status is a good route to take.
+For one, the Department of Veterans Affairs (VA) only awards contracts to Veteran-Owned Businesses.
+This allows the veteran business to compete with a much smaller pool of contractors than if the bid were to be open to the general public.

 Many other government agencies such as U.S. Army Corp of Engineers (USACE), Naval Facilities Engineering Systems Command (NAVFAC), and General Services Administration (GSA) seek out Veteran-Owned businesses in their solicitations.
 They set aside money in many of their Requests for Proposals (RFP) for small businesses, and more specifically, veteran-owned businesses.
 It is part of a government program to set aside funds to help small businesses grow.